 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Bird Global, Inc. (BRDS) Investors and Encourages Investors to Contact the Firm Before January 17, 2023

-/EIN News/ -- NEW YORK, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Central District of California on behalf of those who acquired Bird Global, Inc. (“Bird” or the “Company”) (NYSE: BRDS) securities during the period from May 14, 2021 through November 14, 2022 (the “Class Period”).
+NEW YORK, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Central District of California on behalf of those who acquired Bird Global, Inc. ("Bird" or the "Company") BRDS securities during the period from May 14, 2021 through November 14, 2022 (the "Class Period").
 Investors have until January 17, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Bird is an electric vehicle company focusing on transportation solutions such as e-scooters and e-bikes.